GreyNoise-Intelligence/SA-GreyNoise/APP_FILES_ONLY/SA-GreyNoise/README.md

 # CUSTOM COMMANDS #
 The following commands are included as a part of the app:

+ - gnenrich
+    - Search format: `SPL_QUERY | gnenrich ip_field="<ip_field>"`
+    - Purpose: Enrich the Splunk events returned by given SPL_QUERY with the context information of IP address represented by ip_field in Splunk Search.
+ - gnmulti
+    - Search format: `SPL_QUERY | gnmulti ip_field="<ip_field>"`
+    - Purpose: Retrieves Internet Scanner and Business Service Intelligence status of the IP addresses represented by ip_field parameter present in each event, and adds the Internet Scanner and Business Service Intelligence information to each event.
  - gnip
     - Search format: `| gnip ip="<ip_address>"`
     - Purpose: Retrieves context information for a given IP address from the GreyNoise.